GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-112/index.md

 The **Recorder** introduces support for custom replay options that you can embed into DevTools with an extension.

 Try out the [example extension](https://github.com/puppeteer/replay/tree/main/examples/chrome-extension-replay).
-Select the new custom replay option to open the customize replay UI.
+Select the new custom replay option to open the custom replay UI.

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/CAQFVtHyds7ByB0YMZht.png", alt="Custom replay UI.", width="800", height="563" %}